Bernanke news conference on Fed policy

 "The unemployment decline last month was more than 100 percent accounted for by declines in participation.
 Some decline in participation is anticipated, is expected.
 We're an aging society, we have more people retiring.
 Female participation has flattened out.
 It hasn't continued to climb as it did for several decades.
 We're seeing less participation among younger people, fewer college students taking part-time jobs and the like.

 "So part of this decline in participation was something that we anticipated quite a long time ago, but part of it is cyclical.
-Part of it reflects the fact that some people because they have essentially given up or have discouraged have decided to leave the labour force.
-And the anticipation is that if the economy really were to strengthen and labour markets were to strengthen at least some of those people would come back to the labour force, they might even temporarily raise the unemployment rate because they're now looking again. ...
+Part of it reflects the fact that some people because they have essentially given up or have discouraged have decided to leave the labor force.
+And the anticipation is that if the economy really were to strengthen and labor markets were to strengthen at least some of those people would come back to the labor force, they might even temporarily raise the unemployment rate because they're now looking again. ...

 BERNANKE ON WHETHER FED HAS CREDIBILITY WITH MARKETS: